swartchris8/swartchris8.github.io/_posts/2022-10-5-distant-supervision-workshop-materials.md

 Using labelling functions has a number of advantages:
 1. 💪 larger coverage, a single labelling function can cover many samples
 2. 🤓 involving experts, domain expert annotation is expensive, domain expert labelling functions are more economical due to coverage
-3. 🌬️ adopting to changing domains, labelling functions and data assets can be adapated to changing domains
+3. 🌬️ adopting to changing domains, labelling functions and data assets can be adapted to changing domains

 [Workshop Slides](https://docs.google.com/presentation/d/1mTF9JvwBwVj27e9pKP7sQ7gOpb343YaeGr0Y0G7A9i0/edit?usp=sharing)